JICE

 Accordingly, you are advised to take particular care in the drafting of the Research Proposal within the framework of the issues of the JDS project in your country.
 Describe your interests, research objectives and originality clearly and in a well-reasoned manner.
 When reviewing your Research Proposal or conducting interviews, the following factors are evaluated:

 • (1) Is there evidence of enough foundation knowledge and research skills to begin work on substantive research immediately upon entering into the study in the Graduate School?
 The reviewers are concerned with both general knowledge and experience in the field of law and specialized skills and knowledge necessary to the proposed topic.
 Are you familiar with the prominent scholars in the field?
 Are you aware of recent trends?
-Do you have a sense of the critical issues in the field, and are you able to relate them to a broader context?
+Do you have a sense of the critical issues in the area, and are you able to relate them to a broader context?

 • (2) Is there a clear, concise, and meaningful research topic?
 Setting the purpose and objective of a project is one of the most challenging tasks in research.